How to Set Up an Offshore Trust in St. Kitts and Nevis

 The Nevis Asset Protection Trust is a structure that was established under the Nevis International Exempt Trust Ordinance (NIETO) of 1994.

-This allows that the settlor and beneficiary can be the same individual but both must be non-residents on the island.
-This also means that both parties are tax-exempt for all transactions.
+This allows the settlor and beneficiary to be the same individual, but both must be non-residents on the island.
+It also means that both parties are tax-exempt for all transactions.

 As per the Nevis Act: ‘Any rule of law or public policy which prevents a settlor from establishing a spendthrift or protective trust of which he is a beneficiary is hereby abolished.’

-Further amendments to the Nevis International Exempt Trust Ordinance (NIETO) made in 2015 provided additional layers of protection.
+Further amendments to NIETO made in 2015 provided additional layers of protection.

 Nevis Trust Legislation

-- Spendthrift clauses: these work to protect beneficiaries’ assets from creditors, as guaranteed by the Nevis Act.
+- Spendthrift clauses: protect beneficiaries’ assets from creditors, as guaranteed by the Nevis Act.

 - Confidentiality: in addition to providing solid asset protection, the Act also guarantees privacy protection for individuals establishing a Nevis trust.